Oles Buzina: Reactions

+Ukrainian President Petro Poroshenko said that the Buzina and Kalashnikov's murders were "a deliberate provocation" aimed at "destabilising the internal political situation in Ukraine and discrediting the political choice of the Ukrainian people", and that he would personally oversee the investigations into the two murders.
+Prime Minister Arseniy Yatsenyuk said that the best specialists of the General Procurator’s Office and police would be dealing with the crimes.
+Ukrainian MP and adviser to the Minister of Internal Affairs Anton Gerashchenko speculated that Buzina’s murder "had been organised by the Russian security services in order to create the atmosphere of terror in Kiev, to carry on the hysteria in the Russian media".

 Russian President Vladimir Putin said on live Russian TV that this murder was a political one and offered his condolences to the family of the victim.
-Radio Free Europe reported that "At 2:05, Ukrainian presidential adviser Anton Herashchenko confirmed the slaying on Facebook.
-And by 2:17, Russian President Vladimir Putin was already using Buzina's killing to attack Ukraine's "democratic" values during his annual call-in show with the Russian public," implying that political killings of journalists is a democratic value.
-The German newspaper Die Zeit reported that the murder of opposition activist Buzina followed a string of murders and deaths of five public figures that were pro-Russian and supportive of the former Ukrainian president Viktor Yanukovych.
+Radio Free Europe reported that "At 2:05, Ukrainian presidential adviser Anton Gerashchenko confirmed the slaying on Facebook.
+And by 2:17, Russian President Vladimir Putin was already using Buzina's killing to attack Ukraine's "democratic" values during his annual call-in show with the Russian public."

 Ukrainian officials blamed "Russian special forces assassins" for the murder.

 The United Nations High Commissioner for Human Rights Zeid Raad Al Hussein described this murder and others as disturbing and demanded quick and decisive investigation.

-EU, Germany, United States, UNESCO, OSCE, Amnesty International have demanded an independent investigation of the murder of Ukrainian journalists Oles Buzina and Serhiy Sukhobok and politician Oleg Kalashnikov.
+The European Union, Germany, the United States, UNESCO, OSCE, Amnesty International demanded an independent investigation of Buzina's murder as well as that of Ukrainian journalist Serhiy Sukhobok and politician Oleg Kalashnikov.